KhanhPV99/deploy_kubernetes_on_aws/README.md

 ```bash
 #  Mac/Linux/Windows Check the current version
 pip --version

 # Mac/Linux
 pip install --upgrade pip==20.2.3

 # Windows
 python -m pip install --upgrade pip==20.2.3
 ```
-* Terminal
+- Terminal
-   * Mac/Linux users can use the default terminal.
+   - Mac/Linux users can use the default terminal.
-   * Windows users can use either the GitBash terminal or WSL.
+   - Windows users can use the GitBash or WSL terminal.
-* Command line utilities:
+- Command line utilities:
-  * AWS CLI installed and configured using the `aws configure` command.
+  - The AWS CLI is install and configure using the `aws configure` command.
 Another important configuration is the region.
 Do not use the us-east-1 because the cluster creation may fails mostly in us-east-1.
 Let's change the default region to:
   ```bash
   aws configure set region us-east-2
   ```
-  Ensure to create all your resources in a single region.
+  Make sure to create all your resources in a single area.
-  * EKSCTL installed in your system.
+  - EKSCTL installed in your system.
 Follow the instructions [available here](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl) or <a href="https://eksctl.io/introduction/#installation" target="_blank">here</a> to download and install `eksctl` utility.
-  * The KUBECTL installed in your system.
+  - The KUBECTL installed in your system.
 Installation instructions for kubectl can be found <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl/" target="_blank">here</a>.

 ## Installation
 ### Install AWS CLI